-- Programme of Disabled Facilities Grant and discretionary grants funded through the Better Care Fund. - Hospital Discharge Grants to anyone who is in hospital, or has recently been discharged, and requires emergency repairs or measures to get them home. - Working to address fuel poverty, improve energy efficiency and Carbon savings. - Work to help bring empty homes back into use.
+- Programme of Disabled Facilities Grant and discretionary grants funded through the Better Care Fund. - Hospital Discharge Grants to anyone who is in hospital, or has recently been discharged, and requires emergency repairs or measures to get them home. - Working to address fuel poverty, improve energy efficiency and reduce Carbon emissions. - Work to help bring empty homes back into use.